eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

 + Knowledge of Linux and/or Windows programming and computer graphics including OpenCL\*, OpenGL\*, DirectX\*
 + Experience with low-level Graphics APIs (D3D12/Vulkan)
 + Familiarity with one or more of the following software: Unreal Engine, Unity, Maya, Houdini
++ skill set:
+	- Experience developing virtual world environment for games, such as Lumberyard, Unity3d, Unreal, CryEngine and/or other world simulation environments
+	- Experience with graphics APIs and frameworks such as OpenGL, DirectX, or Vulkan
+	- Experience with physics engines (e.g. Bullet, Havok, PhysX)
+	- Experience developing agent behaviors, physics, gameplay, tools, or GUIs
 + Experience of Unity, C# and 3D application development.
 	- Unity
 		* Unity is a cross-platform game engine developed by Unity Technologies, first announced and released in June 2005 at Apple Worldwide Developers Conference as a Mac OS X game engine.
 The engine has since been gradually extended to support a variety of desktop, mobile, console and virtual reality platforms.